mzdv/cv/README.md

 Personal CV written in LaTeX, for all the world to see.
 You can find the latest version [here](cv.pdf).

 Feel free to use the template, but don't forget to say hi.
+And to feed the neighbourhood stray cat.